madaferva/RAGOps/README.md

 # RAGOps
-RAGOps is a repository to store all advanced in create a devops-like pipeline to quickly create and evaluate RAG architectures
+RAGOps is a repository to store all advanced in create a devops-like pipeline to quickly create and evaluate RAG architectures (TFE Master en Inteligencia Artificial en UNIR)